ksedix/Graphical-WebQuery/README.md

 # Graphical-WebQuery
-A graphical(GUI) implementation of teamspeak web query
+A graphical(GUI) implementation of Teamspeak Web Query

 Instructions:
 1. Enter your API key, Virtual Server ID and Teamspeak server address in the entry fields and press the submit button.
 You got your API-Key when you created your teamspeak server(see image)